losthorizon/latex/about.md

 Jedi blog: My personal blog

-Honestly, this site is greatly inspired from argmin.net.
+Honestly, this site is greatly inspired by argmin.net.
 From the moment I came across that site, i vow to make my own website with similar style.
 So here it is

 Ben Recht, you’re my hero.
 Without you, this site wouldnt exist.